sovrynn/ecdo/0-FOUNDATION-THEORY/electromagnetism/README.md

 Is this related to the ECDO?
 Does the Earth's core undergo periodic warming, messing up its magnetic alignment, until it reaches some tipping point, at which it cools down, regains its magnetic uniformity, and then restarts the cycle?

 Now could this also be related to the Sun, potentially in another reflexive feedback loop?

+## Orbits caused by gravity?

+Do electro/magnetic fields cause orbits, rather than gravity?
+Is gravity just a human sales repackaging of other forces interacting?